cruble/dsc-1-07-05-object-oriented-attributes-with-functions-nyc-career-ds-102218/README.md

 ```

 ## Thinking about appropriate structures
 At this point in creating our data structures, we can think about what we want a customer to be.
 It could be a dictionary storing various attributes about that customer such as name, orders, etc. It could also be a class of it's own.
-Thinking through the use case and allowing flexability is a key design decision.
+Thinking through the use case and allowing flexibility is a key design decision.

-For maximum future flexability, we'll go through the added effort of defining an additional class for customers.
+For maximum future flexibility, we'll go through the added effort of defining an additional class for customers.

 ```python